futuredapp/FTAPIKit/README.md

 ### Defining web service (server)

 Firstly we need to define our server.
-We recommend using structs:
+Structs are preferred but not required:

 ```swift
 struct HTTPBinServer: URLServer {